Nordlien/PhotoTags-Synchronizer/docs/index.md

 ## GEO tagging with Map, GPS tracker, Google Location History

-A set of useful tools that will help you finding and setting correct GEOtagging for your media file.
+A set of useful tools that will help you find and set correct GEOtagging for your media file.

-You can see media files location on a map, and set new location for your media file on the map.
+You can see media files location on a map, and set a new location for your media file on the map.

 You can find your media files location based on KML or json files with a GPS locations history / GPS tracking file.